bpda-research-division/neighborhood-change/ABOUT.md

 Both tabular data and geographic information are needed for each topic in the Neighborhood Change Explorer.
 In general, the steps required to set up data for the Neighborhood Change Explorer are:

-0. If necessary, save the geographic features for the topic into the `geoms/` folder of this repo, noting the requirements in the [preparing geographic features](#preparing-geographic-features) section.
+0. If necessary, save the geographic features for the topic into the `geoms/` folder of this repo, noting the requirements in the [preparing geographic features](#preparing-geographic-features) section of this document.
-1. Create a csv file for the topic using the format specified in the [preparing tabular data](#preparing-tabular-data) section and save it in the `csv/` subfolder of the `data_preprocessing/` folder.
+1. Create a csv file for the topic using the format specified in the [preparing tabular data](#preparing-tabular-data) section of this document and save it in the `csv/` subfolder of the `data_preprocessing/` folder.
 For topics that require [overriding default calculations](#overriding-default-calculations), create and save those additional csv files.
 2. Open `prep_data.R` (located within the `data_preprocessing/` folder of this repo) and modify the `APP_CONFIG` variable, adding all the required and optional [parameters](#configuring-topics-and-defining-indicators) desired for the topic, and adding references to any new geographic features.
 3. Set the working directory of your R session to the source file location of `prep_data.R`.
 4. Run `prep_data.R`.
 This will create or update an RDS file for the topic within the `data/` folder and will also update `APP_CONFIG.rds`.
 To confirm that the changes went through successfully, run the Neighborhood Change Explorer app by opening and running `global.R`.